RestorationsSOS.com - Fire and Water Damage Restoration

 Make sure appliance cords are kept on the counter to prevent them from accidentally being pulled down.

-Frying Pans and Deep Fry Pans
+Frying Pans and Deep Fryers

 One of the best ways to prevent deep fryer fires is to use a thermostat controlled fryer.
-Do not let fat and grease build up on the stove or pans, fat and grease can easily catch fire.
+Do not let fat and grease build up on the stove or pans; fat and grease can easily catch fire.

 Smart Tips for Fire Damage Prevention in the Kitchen: